sail-sg/jax_xc/README.rst

 runtime of the functional.
 Note that the runtime of ``jax_xc`` is measured by excluding the time of just-in-time compilation.

-We visualize the mean value (reduced for both polarized and unpolarized) of the runtime of ``jax_xc`` and ``libxc`` in the following figure.
+We visualize the mean value (averaged for both polarized and unpolarized) of the runtime of ``jax_xc`` and ``libxc`` in the following figure.
 The y-axis is log-scale.

+``jax_xc``'s runtime is constantly below ``libxc``'s
+for all batch sizes.
+The speed up is ranging from 3x to 10x, and it is more significant for larger batch sizes.

+We hypothesize that the reason for the speed up is that Jax's JIT compiler is able to optimize the functionals (e.g. vectorization, parallel execution, instruction fusion, constant folding for floating points, etc.) better than libxc.

 .. image:: figures/jax_xc_speed.svg

 We visualize the distribution of the runtime ratio of ``jax_xc`` and ``libxc`` in the following figure.
+The ratio is closer to 0.1 for large batch sizes (~ 10x speed up).
+The ratio is constantly below 1.0.

 .. image:: figures/jax_xc_ratio.svg